sam-rez/ai-chatbot/README.md

 * Knowledge lives **outside the model**
 * Relevant context is **retrieved before generation**
-* The LLM does not rely on its training data alone
+* The LLM is constrained to the retrieved content
-* Updating knowledge requires **re-ingesting documents**, not retraining a model
+* Updating knowledge requires **re‑ingesting documents**, not retraining

 In short:

-> **Retrieval happens first, generation happens second.**
+> **Retrieval happens first.
+Generation happens second.**

 ---

 ## Key Design Decisions

-* **Vector search (FAISS)** is used for semantic retrieval instead of keyword search
+* **Vector search** is used for semantic retrieval instead of keyword search
 * **Embeddings are precomputed** to reduce latency and cost
-* **Temperature is set to 0** to encourage deterministic, factual answers
+* **Temperature = 0** to encourage deterministic, factual responses
-* The LLM is explicitly instructed to say *“I don’t know”* when information is missing
+* The model is instructed to explicitly say *“I don’t know”* when information is missing
+* Core logic is isolated from interfaces (API / CLI)
+* A health endpoint is provided for operational monitoring

 ---